Steps Forward to Combatting Antisemitism in our Schools

 -

-Review the curriculum for teaching of Holocaust
+- Review the curriculum for teaching the Holocaust and Jewish Identity

 Culture